Elijah-Rodriguez/Data-Portfolio/README.md

 **Goal:** To get a dynamic overview of Plant Co. performance.

 **Description:** This project is focused on creating a dynamic dashboard to analyze global performance for Plant Co. over the 2022-2024 period.
+Plant Co. has 3 seperate tables that range from fact tables to lookup tables as they would like insights over their entire operation.

 **Skills:** Data cleaning, data analysis, data visualization.